 The total size of all uploaded files may not exceed the equivalent of 80 pages when printed by HRSA.
-The page limit includes the abstract, project and budget narratives, attachments, and letters of commitment and support required in the Application Guide and this FOA.
+The page limit includes the abstract, project and budget narratives, and attachments required in the Application Guide and this FOA.
 Standard OMB-approved forms are NOT included in the page limit.
 Indirect Cost Rate Agreement and proof of nonprofit status (if applicable) will not be counted in the page limit.
 We strongly urge you to print your application to ensure it does not exceed the specified page limit.